Panagiotou/ImageToDEM/README.md

 |---|---|
 |![unet](./Media/unet_for_im2dem.png)| ![patchgan](./Media/patchgan_for_im2dem.png)

+## Dataset Construction

 To train the cGAN, we went ahead and created our own dataset.
 We used the ALOS World 3D database to get the DEMs that would serve as the groundtruth and utilized the Google Earth Engine API to couple them with the RGB satellite image (Sentinel-2)

 ![dataset](./Media/dataset_im2dem.png)

+Our python script that downloads an RGB satellite image corresponding to a DEM (or GeoJSON geometry) can be found [here](./Visualization/DEM2rgb.py).

+## Training-Results

-Our inplementation is in TensorFlow2.0.
+Our implementation is in TensorFlow2.0.
 Our network was trained for 300 epochs, using the Adam optimizer (learning rate 2e-4, beta_1 0.5 and the rest is default) with the loss suggested by <span style="color:green">Isola et al., 2017</span>.

 The network is able to approximate the test set better and better through time: